DistrictOfJoban/JCM-Docs/docs/players/blocks/mtr_enquiry_machine_wall.md

 A **Enquiry Machine (Wall Mounted)** is a block in Joban Client Mod, replicating enquiry machines that are mounted to the wall in the MTR Network.

 ## Usage

-### JCM v1
-Right clicking on the block will display your current MTR balance value at the bottom of your screen.

-### JCM v2+
 Right clicking on the block will show a screen depicting the historic record of your journey.
 These journey records are saved in-game whenever you exit a station through the Exit Barrier block or the ticket processor.